-The biggest problem with 'remote transactional receive' is that it gets proportionally slower as more worker nodes are added.
+One problem with 'remote transactional receive' is that it gets proportionally slower as more worker nodes are added.
 This is due to the overhead of managing more transactions, as well as the longer period of time that these transactions are open.
-In short, the scale out benefits of MSMQ Version 4 by itself are quite limited.
+In short, the scale-out benefits of MSMQ version 4 by itself are quite limited.